inveniosoftware/rfcs/rfcs/framework-0072-pluggable-transfers.md

 Having separate API endpoints for handling the use cases above.
 This RFC provides a cleaner solution.

-For the global `window.invenio` drawback, there's probably a possibility of a prop-based approach to pass the correct services to the form app. `FilesUploader` field could be passed in using `react-overridable` by putting desired component to `mapping.js`.
-But it is unclear how to easily configure server-side the correct services (DepositFilesService, DepositFilesAPIClient) by site admins that way, as it is all just JS objects.

 For the global `window.invenio drawback`, a prop-based approach could potentially be used to pass the correct services to the form app.
 The `FilesUploader` field could be provided via `react-overridable` by mapping the desired component in `mapping.js`.
-That would avoid the need for an extra webpack entrypoint and access to global state altogether.
+That would avoid the need for an extra webpack entrypoint and using the global state altogether.
 However, it remains unclear how site administrators could easily configure the correct services server-side (e.g., DepositFilesService, DepositFilesAPIClient), as they are purely JavaScript objects.

 ## Unresolved questions